48+ Caregiver tips for elderly hygiene issues and care

 The best way of dealing with the risks involved with bathing, or showering, for an elderly person is to help them eliminate as many as possible.

-As I wrote earlier I have an article with different types of safety equipment with the suppliers names that you can look for on the internet.
+As I wrote earlier that I have an article with different types of safety equipment with the suppliers names that you can look for on the internet.
 You can read that article if you click here.

 Non slip treads and tape